Experts in digital safety

 > Remember anything on the internet can be screen captured and used against you.

-Qustodio’s final advice for parents about Among Us
+Qustodio’s final advice for parents on Among Us

 We think Among Us is a really fun game to play together as a family, starting at around age 10.
 Younger kids tend to think much more literally, so the deceptive element of the game might not be age appropriate.
 For older children, you should base your decision on your child’s digital reliance and emotional maturity.
 Do they know what to do if approached by an ill-intentioned stranger?
 Can they stand up to bullying?
 Do they themselves know how to be nice online?
 Until 18+ we highly recommend keeping play to private mode and to limit chat to the in-game chat.
 Watch out for external chats.
 As with any game, if play becomes addictive be sure to set time limits with your phone’s native screen time apps or with a parental control app like Qustodio*, or block the game until healthy habits are restored.